fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ##### Example 1

-Use Attendant Routing, disable Presence Based Routing, do not allow agents to opt-out and set the agent alert time to 20 seconds:
+Use Attendant Routing, disable Presence Based Routing, don't allow agents to opt-out, and set the agent alert time to 20 seconds:

 ````PowerShell
 New-CsCallQueue -Name "Call Queue Name" -RoutingMethod Attendant -PresenceBasedRouting $false -AllowOptOut $false -AgentAlertTime 20
 ````
-*Note: The above example does not contain the minimum number of parameters required to create a new call queue.*
+*Note: This example doesn't contain the minimum number of parameters required to create a new call queue.*

 To modify an existing call queue, use the Set-CsCallQueue cmdlet, as shown in the following example: